Modifying music to fit the ocarina's range

 What to do when you cannot adapt a tune

-You can find examples of harmony playing in folk bands, such as Irish and Scottish music groups.
-These groups often play simple two-part tunes like Cooley's Reel (note that I only show the A part here).
-The first time a tune is played, one instrument will take the lead while the others play harmony; lead rotates over the duration of the tune and they often play as one to finish.
-Such creates a distinct change to the sound of the music and avoids monotony.
+The first time a tune is played, one instrument will take the lead while the others play harmony; lead rotates between players over the duration of the tune and they often play as one to finish.
+Such creates a progression over the performance.